Upskilling Your Production Team for Industry 4.0

 Leveraging Generational Strengths

 Industry 4.0 upskilling is one area where multi-generational teams have a natural advantage.
-Experienced workers bring deep process knowledge that informs how digital tools should be configured and used.
-Younger workers often bring digital fluency that can accelerate adoption.
+Experienced workers bring deep process knowledge that informs how digital tools should be configured and used, while younger workers often bring digital fluency that can accelerate adoption.
+This complementary dynamic is a key advantage for multi-generational teams.
 Pairing these complementary strengths through structured collaboration benefits both groups.

 Measuring Upskilling Progress